Twins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have a 31-19 record in games they were favored on the moneyline (winning 62% of those games).
+- The Twins have won 34 of the 54 games they were favored on the moneyline this season (63%).

-- Based on this contest's moneyline, the Twins' implied win probability is 54.5%.
+- The Twins have a 60.8% chance to win this matchup based on the moneyline's implied probability.

-- Minnesota has played in 84 games with set over/under, and have combined with opponents to go over the total 36 times (36-43-5).
+- Minnesota has had an over/under set by bookmakers 88 times, and have combined with opponents to go over the total in 38 of those games (38-45-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!